 Unfortunately, the business struggled to compete with the low prices of furniture imports.
 By 2005, La-Z-Boy purchased Pennsylvania House but moved the entire production overseas, losing 450 jobs.

 Enter Red Door Consignment Gallery, a second-hand furniture store I frequent.
-On my last visit to the preloved store, I spied what I thought was an occasional table perfect for my home’s entry since I don’t have a foyer.
+On my last visit to the preloved store, I spied on what I thought was an occasional table perfect for my home’s entry since I don’t have a foyer.

 Condition of the table: A few scratches on the front of the table